Certificate Lifecycle Management Reading Time: 14 minutes

 Certificate Renewal

 If a certificate policy allows a certificate that has already reached its expiration date, it is renewed either automatically or by the user’s intervention.
-When a renewal process is to be started, the user needs to choose whether to generate new public and private keys or not.
+When a renewal process is to be started, the user needs to choose whether to generate new public and private keys or reuse the existing ones.
+Generating new key pairs provides a new level of security which helps mitigating the risk of compromise of key over the time.

 Certificate Destruction